PiotrWojniak/MS2/README.md

 # Credits

 1. Description of the "Afrykarium", "Sky Tower", "Kolejkowo" of Wrocław in Polish comes from https://gazetawroclawska.pl and has been translated into English.
-1. European Solidarity Centre image "ESC" Photograph by Mike Peel (www.mikepeel.net).
+1. Image use for European Solidarity Centre was create by Photograph Mike Peel (www.mikepeel.net).
-1. Images used from googlemaps and wikipedia
+1. Images used for this project was downloaded from Google free source.
+1. This pice of code //-- $.each(krakow, function(i, item) --// was used to display info window above markers and was copied from stackoverflow.com.